-Staff have analyzed four decades (1975-2015) of prairie plant survey data and found that the number of native species and floristic quality index increased over time in most plantings.
+Staff have analyzed nearly five decades (1975-2023) of prairie plant survey data and found that the number of native species and floristic quality index increased over time in most plantings.
 As Fermilab staff and Fermilab Natural Areas volunteers continue to restore remnant savanna, woodland and forest communities, FQI measures also increase rapidly.
 These simple metrics help determine if ecological land management efforts are successful.

 Plant Community Diversity and Overseeding

 At Fermilab, plant abundance data, collected during annual surveys, is used to create custom seed mixes for each LMU.
-Seeds of native plants are collected from across the site from May through November from as many as 200 species.
+Seeds of native plants are collected from across the site from May through November from over 200 species, with an all-time high of 236 species collected in 2023.
 The collected plant material is processed by volunteers using hammermills and fanning mills, screened by hand if necessary, and mixed according to prescribed percentages given by staff.
 Seed is then spread by volunteers and staff in winter across many acres of prairies, woodlands and wetlands.
 These species evolved to need several months of cold stratification and many cannot germinate without it.

 For uncommon or absent plant species, Fermilab participates in an active seed exchange program with local Forest Preserve Districts, Park Districts and other groups.
 This informal trading system increases the plant diversity at Fermilab but also across the region.
 These seed trading partnerships are critical to keep local ecotype plant genetics robust.